 Registration refunds must be submitted to the Board prior to the first ice practice.

-Note: DSA ·will only sponsor a local Midget team so long as the number and quality of players do not take away from the High School Hockey program.
+Note: DSA ·will only sponsor a local 18U team so long as the number and quality of players do not take away from the High School Hockey program.

 SECTION 4: GENERAL INFORMATION